Siddarth-Menon/Mini-Radio-Station/README.md

 - The data is then sent to the NRF module 1, this data is then sent wirelessly to the NRF module 2.
 (RF communication)
 - The NRF module 2 then sends the recieved data to the ATMega48 MCU.
 - The LCD is then cleared and the recieved data is then displayed on the it.
+- When the user stops transmitting messages, the LCD is cleared and the current Date-Time is displayed on it.

 ## Application: